If you have been near someone with COVID-19

 - call Healthline

 - get tested.

-You'll need to stay at home until you get a negative result and it has been 24 hours since you've had any symptoms.
+You will need to continue staying at home until you get a negative result and it has been 24 hours since you have had any symptoms.

 You can find more information and advice about close and casual contacts on the Ministry of Health’s website.

 There is financial support for people who need to stay at home due to COVID-19.